codatio/codat-docs/blog/240929-introducing-company-tags.md

 - **Group companies effectively**: use tags to group companies by type or other relevant criteria.
 - **Support event-based architectures**: all webhooks related to a specific company will include the `tags` object so your webhook consumer can access this data easily.
-- **Route webhooks to specific endpoints**: direct webhook messages for specific companies to the appropriate endpoints.
-See [Route webhooks](/using-the-api/webhooks/create-consumer#route-webhooks).
+- **Filter webhooks to specific consumers**: direct webhook messages for specific companies to the appropriate webhook endpoints.
+See [filter webhooks using company tags](/using-the-api/webhooks/create-consumer#filter-webhooks-by-company-tags).

 ### Who is it relevant for?